 To become a great teammate and team leader we must identify situations where we impact and are impacted by others:

-- Practice Drills: Are we focused on the coach and his directions?
+Practice Drills: Are we focused on the coach and coaching directions?
 Are others distracting?

-- Team Turnovers.
+Team Mistakes and Turnovers.
 Are we keeping a level head?
 React with clear direction and focus.

-- Do we stay focus under pressure and contact?
+Do we stay focus under pressure and play through contact?

 Seeing the big picture is very important.
-Dealing with difficult situations as merely speed bumps and slowing down to deal with the situation and moving forward is EIQ as its best.
+Dealing with difficult situations as merely speed bumps and slowing down to deal with the situation and moving forward is EIQ at its best.

 Learning To Appreciate